 Be immersed in the world of Afrofuturism.
 Afrofuturism is a Locus Awards Nonfiction Finalist.
-Both Afrofuturism and Rayla 2212 are taught in high schools and Universities around the world.
-Also check out Ytasha's previous books Post Black: How A New Generation is Redefining African American Identity and Beats Rhymes and Life: What We Love and Hate About Hip Hop
+Both Afrofuturism and Rayla 2212, Rayla 2213 are taught in high schools and Universities around the world.
+The Rayla Universe is upon us.
+Learn more about Rayla’s time travel, reincarnation adventures through worlds known and unknown as she seeks to save Planet Hope, find the missing Neo Astronauts, and discover her true purpose.
+Ytasha’s latest Eartha 2198 follows one of Planet Hope’s greatest Neo Astronauts and future Presidents.
+GO TO RAYLAUNIVERSE.COM Also check out previous nonfiction books Post Black: How A New Generation is Redefining African American Identity and Beats Rhymes and Life: What We Love and Hate About Hip Hop

 Comprising elements of the avant-garde, science fiction, cutting-edge hip-hop, black comix, and graphic novels, Afrofuturism spans both underground and mainstream pop culture.
 With a twofold aim to entertain and enlighten, Afrofuturists strive to break down racial, ethnic, and all social limitations to empower and free individuals to be themselves.

 RAYLA 2212 follows Rayla Illmatic, a third generation citizen of Planet Hope, a former Earth colony that has claimed its independence.
 But all isn't what it seems in this world where time and space shift at will.
 This story ties reincarnation, space travel, virtual worlds and love.